Foxvore/Foxvore/README.md

 # 💫 About Me:
-Just a normal person who learns about how to become a great front-end developer...
+Just a normal person who learns about how to become a great front-end developer

 ## 🌐 Socials: